wadehammes/base-css4-wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 2.8.4 =
+* security: remote command execution, please update immediately

+= 2.8.3 =
+* fixed: tool status not shown when tool could not be found, prevents pngout installation
+* fixed: notice when checking nonce lifetime during scheduled optimization
+* fixed: multi-site not saving cloud optimization levels
+* fixed: settings page requiring a refresh to display properly after inserting/removing an API key

+= 2.8.2 =
+* added: ability to use ImageMagick's 'convert' tool to convert images on Windows
+* fixed: WebP images regenerated during scheduled optimization when PNG optimization disabled
+* fixed: Windows executable checks obey 'use system tools' option
+* fixed: settings page checks for tools which have already been tested and known missing

+= 2.8.1 =
+* added: kudos to Cache Enabler plugin from KeyCDN for adding WebP rewrite support to work with images generated by EWWW I.O.
+* fixed: untranslatable string for resize setting description
+* fixed: Resize Media Images was not applying to the Media->Add New menu item
+* fixed: Bulk Optimize counted webp images as valid resizes

+= 2.8.0 =
+* added: resizing for uploaded images, set max width and height and optionally resize all existing images
+* added: retina derivative for resized original is generated if original was at least twice the size of the max dimensions (WP Retina 2x Pro only)
+* fixed: warnings for file_exists in Alt WebP function when open_basedir restriction is in effect
+* removed: disable automatic optimization, use deferred optimization instead
+* removed: disable optipng (it still functions, just seeing if anyone actually needs that option anymore)
+* changed: consolidated various settings into optimization levels for each file format, and removed Cloud tab

+= 2.7.2 =
+* fixed: retina images not obeying deferred and disabled auto-optimize options
+* fixed: fatal error for wp-cli when trying to optimize Media Library
+* fixed: pdf optimization was checking for gif option
+* fixed: pdf could not use bulk optimization or deferred optimization due to empty metadata

+= 2.7.1 =
+* fixed: Bulk Optimization not including PDF files
+* fixed: PDF files not being checked for prior optimization
+* fixed: notice for undefined index when running scheduled optimization
+* changed: Scan and Optimize changed from extension blacklist to smaller extension whitelist

+= 2.7.0 =
+* added: PDF Optimization, both lossless AND lossy

+= 2.6.2 =
+* fixed: url matching for Amazon S3 urls not working for region-specific protocol handlers
+* fixed: discrepancy between number of images actually queued for bulk and number of images listed as selected
+* fixed: S3 images not being fetched when doing local optimization and local images have been removed
+* removed: optimize again for media library after bulk optimize is complete
+* changed: fewer timeouts for long-running Bulk operations by re-issuing nonce values
+* changed: previously optimized CDN images show Re-optimize instead of Optimize Now
+* added: pre-emptive mime-type detection for Amazon S3 images since the AWS Stream Wrapper is not reliable

+= 2.6.1 =
+* fixed: disabled tools being tested during optimization
+* fixed: slow loading of Media Library list view with Amazon S3 attachments
+* fixed: Amazon S3 images could be re-optimized after upload without Force enabled
+* fixed: Amazon S3 images not shown when pressing Show Optimized Images
+* fixed: error when legacy image_md5 column did not exist
+* changed: last optimized time set in db for all images, not just re-optimized ones
+* changed: NextGEN bulk optimize requires admin permissions by default

+= 2.6.0 =
+* security: missing validate, sanitize, and escape for some user and database inputs
+* security: bulk optimize uses a js sleep instead of php to help avoid timeouts and protect against DOS attacks
+* security: protect from CSRF by adding nonce values to one-click optimize/re-optimize/convert links
+* removed: support for legacy NextGEN 1.x, please use Nextcellent for continued integration with EWWW I.O.
+* fixed: nextgen (nextcellent and 2.x) styling for ui when bulk optimizing galleries and images on the Manage Galleries page
+* fixed: advanced settings not showing the medium_large size introduced in WP 4.4
+* fixed: path to Image Store resizes not built properly
+* fixed: notices when querying for MetaSlider images
+* fixed: fatal error when NextGEN2 and EWWW are active with the Photocrati theme and you try to activate another plugin
+* fixed: white screen when using NextGen2's Reset Options to Default
+* fixed: not properly detecting if login session expires while running bulk optimization
+* fixed: webp js attempting to load even if jQuery not present
+* fixed: conflict with Alternative WebP Rewriting and Cornerstone editor from X-theme
+* fixed: warning generated by trying to create ewww/ tool folder when wp-content is not writable
+* fixed: blank settings page when wp-content/ folder was not writable
+* fixed: arrow on Plugin Status was missing due to WP admin style updates
+* fixed: bulk optimize will output a proper error message then the full-size image cannot be found
+* added: compatibility with Alternative WebP Rewriting and infinite scroll from Avada theme, Animated Infinite Scroll plugin, and other functions that retrieve full-page content via AJAX
+* added: full compatibility with Alternative WebP Rewriting and Revolution Slider from ThemePunch
+* added: Alternative WebP Rewriting supports protocol-less urls
+* added: Alternative WebP Rewriting works with Easy Social Share Buttons plugin (footer widget had extra spacing)
+* added: debugging page for dynamic image (re)generation to help find problematic plugins
+* added: bulk optimize displays image credits needed and used/remaining credits for API users
+* added: better admin notices when the wp-content/ewww/ folder cannot be created or is not writable
+* changed: bulk optimize combines ajax queries for greater efficiency and to avoid tripping request limits
+* changed: bulk optimize shows last optimized image details and optimization log in movable and collapsible metaboxes
+* changed: speed up Cloud optimization by removing redundant API verifications when optimizing image resizes
+* changed: use sha256 algorithm instead of md5 for stronger binary verification
+* changed: replaced get_posts with direct wpdb calls for less overhead and to avoid broken filters from other plugins
+* changed: standard lossy JPG compression (via TinyJPG) now preserves copyright when Remove Metadata is unchecked
+* changed: cwebp updated to 0.5.0 and linux binaries consolidated into one static binary for better compatibility
+* changed: jpegtran updated to 9b and linux binaries consolidated into one static binary for better compatibility

+= 2.5.9 =
+* fixed: warnings when attempting to unlink (delete) a non-existent test file
+* fixed: deep checking was not enabled for pngquant and cwebp (optional utilities)

+= 2.5.8 =
+* added: advanced checking for binaries using sample images when version output is suppressed
+* fixed: CPU overload causing 503 errors related to WebP function and output buffering parameters
+* fixed: call to old debug function in Image Store Optimize page
+* fixed: notices if action2 is not specified from Media Library bulk action drop-down
+* changed: streamlined binary checking to allow -custom and -alt binaries for all tools, including Windows

+= 2.5.7 =
+* fixed: MySQL column index too large when collation is utf8mb4 prevents table creation and throws warnings on upgrades
+* fixed: cleanup of table upgrade function to avoid unnecessary queries
+* fixed: Optimized string was undefined for flagallery and nextgen bulk optimization
+* fixed: When activated network-wide, settings link on per-site Plugins page was incorrect

+= 2.5.6 =
+* fixed: avoid memory leaks from calls to ewwwio_debug_message() within ewww_image_optimizer_require() for multi-site users

+= 2.5.5 =
+* fixed: prevent duplicate scheduled optimizations from running concurrently
+* fixed: removed redundant checks from scheduled optimization
+* changed: files without extensions are skipped by the folder scanning function
+* changed: hidden files are skipped by the folder scanning function (can be modified with a filter)
+* changed: new installs will have the collation set properly for the ewwwio_images table
+* changed: make require() and include() less fatal and use admin notices instead
+* fixed: warnings when deferred optimization queue is empty

 = 2.5.4 =
 * changed: Remove metadata turned on by default, should not affect existing installations/upgrades